Sempervivum tectorum L.

 How to Grow and Care

 Don't plant your Common Houseleeks too deeply.
 Dig a shallow hole and spread the roots.
-Cover to the crown of the plant and tamp the soil gently so that the plant is firm in the ground.
-Water lightly, but you don't need to water newly planted Common Houseleek every day, the way you would with non-succulents.
+Cover the plant's crown and gently tamp the soil, so it is firm in the ground.
+Water lightly, but you don't need to water newly planted Common Houseleek daily as you would with non-succulents.
 Common Houseleeks need to let their roots dry out between waterings.

-Seeds can be sprinkled on top of a soil, gravel mix and kept moderately moist until they germinate.
+Seeds can be sprinkled on top of a soil or gravel mix and kept moderately moist until they germinate.
 Once they sprout, sprinkle some fine gravel around them as mulch.
 Seeds are usually started in pots and then transferred to the garden as seedlings.
-You can start your seeds in the fall and transplant in the spring.
+You can start your seeds in the fall and transplant them in the spring.

 Common Houseleeks will spread by underground roots.
-Each plant multiplies by at last 4, in a growing season, by producing little offset plantlets all around the perimeter of the ‘Hen’.
-These are the ‘Chicks’.
-The Chicks can be snapped off and replanted elsewhere at any time… – See more at: How to Grow and Care for a Common Houseleek (Sempervivum tectorum).
+Each plant multiplies by at least 4 in a growing season by producing tiny offset plantlets all around the perimeter of the "hen."
+These are the "chicks."
+The chicks can be snapped off and replanted elsewhere at any time.

-The juice and leaves have been used in folk remedies for centuries, for their coolant, anti-inflammatory, astringent and diuretic properties.
-Bruised leaves of the fresh plant or the juice from the plant can be used as poultices for burns, scalds, ulcers and any inflammation as the pain is quickly reduced.
-Honey mixed with the juice helps relieve the pain of mouth ulcers… – See more at: Houseleek – Superstitions, Hystory and Medicinal Benefits.
+The juice and leaves have been used in folk remedies for centuries for their coolant, anti-inflammatory, astringent, and diuretic properties.
+Bruised leaves of the fresh plant or the plant's juice can be used as poultices for burns, scalds, ulcers, and any inflammation, as the pain is quickly reduced.
+Honey, mixed with the juice, helps relieve the pain of mouth ulcers.